Purchase 2016 Film Festival Passes

 Prolific filmmaker Effie T. Brown whose credits include Dear White People, In the Cut, and But I'm A Cheerleader will host the third annual Evan Lawson Filmmaker's Brunch on Sunday, June 19 @ 11 am.
 Brown, who is currently a producer and mentor on HBO's Project Greenlight will deliver the keynote address as this event.
 Held on the final day of the festival, the Evan Lawson Filmmaker Brunch serves as a fundraising event for the Gabrielle A. Hanna Film Institute.
 Now in its third year, the Hanna Institute, an initiative of the Provincetown Film Society, is committed to advancing opportunities for underrepresented filmmakers and media artists.

 About Evan Lawson: Evan was a longtime patron and advocate for Provincetown artists.
 He served on the Provincetown Board of Directors from shortly after its inception for over 10 years and in the role of President of the Provincetown Film Society from 2011 to 2013.
 Recognized as one of the 'Best Lawyers in America' for advancing First Amendment Rights, Evan twice argued and won cases before the U.S. Supreme Court preserving and advancing the Freedom of Speech.
 The Evan Lawson Filmmaker’s Brunch is a testament to Lawson’s enduring legacy of philanthropy and support and is made possible by the generous support of Evan’s family and friends.
-Joellen D’esti and The Evan Lawson Family, Richie Weitzen and the law offices of Lawson and Weitzen, Carmine Martignetti and Martignetti Companies, and Sage Inn and Lounge.
-Purchases Brunch Tickets Here.
+Honorable Joellen D’esti and The Evan Lawson Family, Richie Weitzen and the law offices of Lawson and Weitzen, Carmine Martignetti and Martignetti Companies, and Sage Inn and Lounge.
+Purchase Brunch Tickets Here.